Massimo Cicconi

-Massimo Cicconi (born 9 August 1969), is an Italian former professional footballer who played as a forward.
+Massimo Cicconi (born 9 August 1969) is an Italian former professional footballer who played as a forward.

 Career

-A striker, Cicconi was revealed in the youth sectors of Como, a team that accumulated four spells during his career.
+Cicconi was revealed in the youth sectors of Como, a team that accumulated four spells during his career.
 He played for several teams in Serie B, Serie C1 and Serie C2, with emphasis on Fiorentina Viola and Grosseto, when he was champion in succession in the 2002–03 and 2003–04 seasons.

 Cicconi is currently coach of Como's youth teams.